regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 - **Coverage span.** Words run 1970–present (RegData before 2000, GovInfo after); pages are GovInfo-only, so they start at 2000.
 1996 GovInfo data is largely absent and 1997–1999 XML has data-quality issues, which is why the cutover sits at 2000.
-Those years can still be scraped for words with `--regdata-csv`, e.g. `--years 1997-1999`.
+Those years can still be scraped for words (e.g.
+  `--years 1997-1999`), since RegData covers them.
 - **Source transition at 2000.** Part-level validation shows a smooth join: median ±1.1% jump across all 50 titles, 45/50 within ±10%.
 Full detail is in the Methodology & Validation appendix in `scrape_cfr_by_title.py`.